$S^1$-equivariant bordism, invariant metrics of positive scalar curvature, and rigidity of elliptic genera: Invariant metrics of positive scalar curvature and a result of Atiyah and Hirzebruch

 \section{Invariant metrics of positive scalar curvature and a result of Atiyah and Hirzebruch}

 Now we can complete the proofs of our existence results for invariant metrics of positive scalar curvature.
 These are as follows:

-\begin{theorem} Let \(M\) be a connected effective \(S^1\)-manifold of dimension at least six which satisfies Condition C such that \(\pi_1(M_\text{max})=0\) and \(M_{\text{max}}\) is not Spin.
-Then the equivariant connected sum of two copies of \(M\) admits an invariant metric of positive scalar curvature. \end{theorem} \begin{proof} By Theorem~2.4 of \cite{wiemeler15:_circl}, we may assume that there is no codimension two fixed point component in \(M\).
-Therefore, by Corollary~\ref{sec:resolv-sing-6}, it is sufficient to show that \(2M\) is equivariantly bordant to a manifold \(M'\) which admits an invariant metric of positive scalar curvature which is normally symmetric in codimension two such that \(\codim M'^{S^1} \geq 4\).
-By Theorem~\ref{sec:non-semi-free}, there is an equivariant bordism \(Z\) which satisfies Condition C between \(M\) and \(M'=M_1\amalg M_2\), where \(M_1\) is a semi-free \(S^1\)-manifold and \(M_2\) is a \(S^1\)-manifold which admits an invariant metric of positive scalar curvature which is normally symmetric in codimension two and \(\codim M'^{S^1}\geq 4\).
+\begin{theorem} Let \(M\) be a connected effective \(S^1\)-manifold of dimension at least six such that \(\pi_1(M_\text{max})=0\) and \(M_{\text{max}}\) is not Spin.
+Then there is a \(k\geq 0\) such that the equivariant connected sum of \(2^k\) copies of \(M\) admits an invariant metric of positive scalar curvature. \end{theorem} \begin{proof} By Theorem~2.4 of \cite{wiemeler15:_circl}, we may assume that there is no codimension-two fixed point component in \(M\).
+Therefore, by Corollary~\ref{sec:resolv-sing-6}, it is sufficient to show that \(2M\) is equivariantly bordant to a manifold \(M'\) which admits an invariant metric of positive scalar curvature which is normally symmetric in codimension two such that \(\codim M'^{S^1} \geq 4\) and all of whose singular strata are orientable.
+From Theorems~\ref{sec:non-semi-free} and \ref{sec:s1-manifolds-not-1}, we see that there is an equivariant bordism \(Z\) between \(M\) and \(M'=M_1\amalg M_2\), where \(M_1\) is a semi-free \(S^1\)-manifold and \(M_2\) is a generalized Bott manifold.
+Note that \(M_2\) admits an invariant metric of positive scalar curvature which is normally symmetric in codimension two and that all singular strata in \(M_2\) are orientable.
+Moreover, \(M'\) satisfies \(\codim {M'}^{S^1}\geq 4\).
 After attaching \(S^1\)-handles to \(Z\) we may assume that all components of \(M_1\) are simply connected and not Spin.

 Hence, the Theorem follows from Theorem~4.7 of \cite{wiemeler15:_circl}. \end{proof}

 Now we turn to the proof of a similar result for Spin-manifolds.